Save big (up to $1,875) on small business tools with our free membership, business.com+

 10. Kashoo

 If you’re a sole proprietor, Kashoo could be the perfect accounting software for your needs.
-It’s very easy to set it up and add tax details, and the interface is easy to navigate.
+It’s easy to set up, allows you to add tax details quickly, and the interface is simple to navigate.

 Key features of Kashoo